hanwenzhang123/fullstack-note/01-note/README.md

 - function: Specifies the function to run when the event occurs
 - useCapture: Optional.
 A Boolean specifies whether the event should be executed in the capturing (true) or bubbling phase (false).

+#### Event.preventDefault()
+- prevent the browser from executing the default action of the selected element.
+- Clicking on a "Submit" button, prevent it from submitting a form
+- Clicking on a link, prevent the link from following the URL

 #### Event Propagation
 - like a deeper ocean goes to the layer one by one travel through the DOM tree to arrive at its target and what happens to it afterward
 - Event.stopPropagation() - prevents further propagation of the current event in the capturing and bubbling phases.